Higher Education Opportunity Act

 Note: The College migrated to a new website.
 The 2015 and 2017 Biennial Review documents referenced in Appendix B are available on the HEOA website under Health and Safety.
 The Student Code of Conduct may be accessed through the College's Policies and Procedures website.

 There is no vaccination requirement for students unless they are enrolling in specific health fields as outlined in Procedure Section IV, E., "Requirements for Admission to Medical Health Science Programs" located at Official Policy & Procedure: Reference 41001 & 41001CP.

 The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing, and revenues and expenses, by men's and women's teams.
 The Department will use this information in preparing its required report to the Congress on gender equity in intercollegiate athletics.

-Equity in athletics data is now available on the Web at: http://ope.ed.gov/athleticsnew window.
+Equity in athletics data is now available at the US Department of Educationnew window website.
 This site provides data from thousands of colleges and universities in a convenient searchable form.

 Statute and Regulations

 The Higher Education Opportunity Act (Public Law 110-315) (HEOA) was enacted on August 14, 2008.
 This law reauthorizes and extends the Higher Education Act of 1965, as amended.
 The Higher Education Act (HEA) provides the statutory authority for most of the programs and activities administered or conducted by the Office of Postsecondary Education, including requirements related to equity in athletics disclosure.